 For de-facto couples the deadline is 2 years after separation - but it is important to be aware that ‘separation’ isn’t always the date that you established separate homes.
 It is common for people to make a decision to separate (or for one person to make a decision and then inform the other) but continue to live in the same house.
 If this is the case then the date that conversation happened is more likely to be treated as the date of separation.

 For married couples the deadline is easier to identify as it is 12 months after a couple divorce.
 Couples need to be separated for 12 months to get divorced, which means that married couples have at least two years from separation to work out their property settlement, and often longer, because a lot of couples divorce later than 12 months after separation.

-Keogh Mediation is a Canberra mediation and family dispute resolution provider.
-Video mediation services are available Australia-wide.
+Keogh Mediation is an Australia mediation and family dispute resolution provider offering video-conference mediation services Australia-wide.